Bootstrap Theming Tutorial: Quickly Customize Your Boostrap Theme and Enable Dark Mode!

 Setting up your environment. 🌟

-• Start by installing Node from their official website.
-We need Node for installing Bootstrap as you can NOT customize your theme with the CDN version.
+Nodefor installing Bootstrap as you can NOT customize your theme with the CDN version. - Create a new directory for your demo.

-• Open up your terminal and cd into your new dicrectory.
+Open up your terminal and

-• Install Bootstrap by running npm i bootstrap.
+Install Bootstrap by running

 Now you're ready to start customizing your theme! 🥳